borgmatic-collective/borgmatic/docs/how-to/add-preparation-and-cleanup-steps-to-backups.md

 actions for—and repositories in—a configuration file have had a chance to execute.

-And if there are multiple hooks defined for a particular step (e.g. `before: action` for `create`), then those hooks are run in the order they're defined in configuration.
+And if there are multiple hooks defined for a particular combination (e.g.
+`before: action` for `create`), then those hooks are run in the order they're defined in configuration.

 ### Deprecated command hooks